A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 - Configuration Settings: Records are well-suited for representing configuration settings within an application.
 By creating a record with properties corresponding to different settings, you can easily pass these settings between methods and services, maintaining their immutability throughout.

 - API Response Models: Records are valuable for representing response models in RESTful APIs.
 They enable you to define a record with properties that mirror the data returned by the API.
-Records simplify the deserialization process, providing a strongly-typed object for working with the data effortlessly.
+Records simplify the deserialization process, providing a strongly typed object for working with the data effortlessly.

 - Debugging and Logging: Records provide a clear and concise string representation of their data, making them valuable for debugging and logging.
 When you log or print a record, you get a well-formatted view of its contents.